Top 10 Tips for Recovery After Blepharoplasty Surgery (Eyelid Lift)

 - Make sure not to apply ice directly on your skin to avoid ‘ice burns’.

-4. Follow your surgeon’s instruction on how and when to clean your eyelid skin.
+4. Follow your surgeon’s instructions on how and when to clean your eyelid skin.

 - Your surgeon may recommend using eye drops to keep your eyes lubricated or to help prevent burning or itching.